trungnghi4/Android-Blueprint-NewsApp/README.md

+# Android Architecture Blueprints

+Android Architecture Blueprint is a project that follows Clean Architecture principles and MVVM pattern to develop Android apps.

 # News App ✔️

 #### A simple News App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗